loyston500/micron-rust/README.md

 #### Return (Value)
 Syntax: `r:`<br/>
  This functions returns the given value, if it's invoked by a function, then it returns it's value to it, if it's invoked during the normal execution, the program halts.
-The given value does get returned, you can capture it if the script is invoked by another script, but that feature is yet to be implemented.
+The given value does get returned, you can capture it if the script itself is invoked by another script, but that feature is yet to be implemented.

 ```r
 r:"foo"